cjoakim/azure-cosmosdb-cost-calculator/README.md

 | autoscale | multi-master | 3 | noazone | 30000 | 30-autoscale-multi-master-3-noazone-30000gb.txt |

-Note: The python code in directory **spec_generator** was used to generate these spec files and corresponding Xunit files.
+Note: The python code in directory **spec_generator** was used to generate these spec files and corresponding C# Xunit files.

 ---